Chicken Confit or olive oil roasted chicken is the most impossibly tender, moist, and crispy-skinned chicken you’ll ever have.

 What is dry brining?

 A dry brine actually draws the chicken’s natural moisture out of the meat.
 Then, the salt mixes with the chicken’s juices and is reabsorbed into the meat.
-This very concentrated brine breaks down the muscle proteins and prevents them from squeezing liquid out during the cooking process.
+This very concentrated brine breaks down the muscle proteins and connective tissue, and prevents them from squeezing the liquid out during the cooking process.

 For 8 servings, place salted chicken pieces on a half sheet pan.